-- Only dine-in style restaurants shall be permitted.
-This shall not prohibit outdoor seating areas for approved dine-in restaurants provided a proper relationship exists between the outdoor dining area and the indoor restaurant seating. - Shall be located on the site of an existing office building. - Shall not have its own, separate access to Telegraph or 13 Mile Roads. - d.
-Shall not exceed 10% of the floor area of the principal office building on the same site. - Shall not include a drive-through window or drive-through service.
-A carryout feature may be included, so long as the customer is served while inside the restaurant building. - All business signs shall be located only on the business building.
-The number of primary and secondary identification signs shall be determined by the Village Council, based on review of the site plan and a recommendation from the Planning Commission. - Sufficient off-street parking spaces shall be available on the office building site for the restaurant use.
+- E. Restaurants may be permitted in freestanding buildings, subject to the following specific standards: - Only dine-in style restaurants shall be permitted.
+This shall not prohibit outdoor seating areas for approved dine-in restaurants provided a proper relationship exists between the outdoor dining area and the indoor restaurant seating. - 2.
+Shall be located on the site of an existing office building. - 3.
+Shall not have its own, separate access to Telegraph or 13 Mile Roads. - 4.
+Shall not exceed 10% of the floor area of the principal office building on the same site. - 5.
+Shall not include a drive-through window or drive-through service.
+A carryout feature may be included, so long as the customer is served while inside the restaurant building. - 6.
+All business signs shall be located only on the business building.
+The number of primary and secondary identification signs shall be determined by the Village Council, based on review of the site plan and a recommendation from the Planning Commission. - 7.
+Sufficient off-street parking spaces shall be available on the office building site for the restaurant use. - F. There shall be no outdoor storage of goods or materials, irrespective of whether or not they are for sale. - G. There shall be no warehousing or indoor storage of goods or materials beyond that normally incidental to permitted uses.